The Stop Institutional Child Abuse Act Has Officially Passed Congress

-This monumental moment marks an unprecedented milestone in the fight to protect children and end systemic abuse in youth residential programs.
-This landmark legislation—championed by survivors, advocates, and bipartisan lawmakers—represents the culmination of decades of tireless work by those who have refused to let their voices be silenced.
-Now, the bill awaits President Joe Biden’s signature to become law, and with it, the promise of a safer future for generations of children.
+In a historic victory for children’s rights, the Stop Institutional Child Abuse Act (SICAA) has passed Congress and was signed into law by President Joe Biden on Christmas Eve 2024.
+This monumental achievement marks an unprecedented milestone in the fight to protect children and end systemic abuse in youth residential programs.
+The bill, championed by survivors, advocates, and bipartisan lawmakers, represents decades of tireless work by those who refused to let their voices be silenced.

 What SICAA Means for Our Cause

-For too long, youth residential programs operating under the guise of treatment and care have perpetuated cycles of harm.
-Survivors of the Troubled Teen Industry (TTI) have shared harrowing stories of abuse, neglect, and exploitation, exposing the lack of accountability and oversight in these facilities.
-SICAA addresses these issues head-on by establishing:
+For too long, youth residential programs, often marketed as treatment and care facilities, have perpetuated cycles of harm.
+Survivors of the Troubled Teen Industry (TTI) have bravely shared harrowing stories of abuse, neglect, and exploitation, exposing the shocking lack of accountability and oversight in these institutions.
+SICAA tackles these issues head-on by introducing key measures:

-- A Federal Work Group on Youth Residential Programs: This group will create and implement best practices rooted in survivor experiences, ensuring care is provided with dignity and safety.
+• A Federal Work Group on Youth Residential Programs: This group will create and implement best practices based on survivor experiences, ensuring care is delivered with dignity and safety.

-- A National Database and Reporting Mechanism: This vital resource will track program outcomes and safety records, bringing transparency to an industry that has operated in the shadows for far too long.
+• A National Database and Reporting Mechanism: This will track the outcomes and safety records of youth programs, bringing much-needed transparency to an industry that has often operated in the shadows.

-- A Comprehensive Study: Mandated by the bill, the National Academies of Sciences, Engineering, and Medicine will evaluate federal and state oversight of youth residential programs, laying the groundwork for further legislative reforms.
+• A Comprehensive Study: The National Academies of Sciences, Engineering, and Medicine will evaluate both federal and state oversight of youth residential programs, laying the foundation for further reforms.

-This legislation is the first federal effort of its kind to address the systemic abuse within these programs, signaling a shift in how we prioritize the well-being of our nation’s youth.
+This legislation is the first federal effort of its kind to address systemic abuse within these programs and represents a significant shift in how we prioritize the well-being of our nation’s youth.

 The Significance for Survivors

-The passage of SICAA is not just a legislative achievement; it is a monumental victory for the survivor community.
-For decades, survivors have fought against disbelief, stigmatization, and systemic inaction.
-Grassroots movements and high-profile advocates, like Paris Hilton, have amplified these voices, creating a collective demand for justice and change.
+The passage of SICAA is not just a legislative victory; it is a powerful affirmation of the survivor community.
+For decades, survivors of institutional abuse have faced disbelief, stigmatization, and systemic inaction.
+But grassroots movements, along with high-profile advocates like Paris Hilton, have helped amplify these voices, creating a collective demand for justice and reform.

-SICAA honors the bravery of every survivor who has come forward to share their story, often reliving traumatic experiences to shed light on the need for reform.
-It affirms that their voices matter and that their lived experiences are instrumental in shaping a safer, more accountable system.
+SICAA honors the bravery of every survivor who has shared their story, often reliving traumatic experiences to shed light on the need for change.
+It affirms that their voices matter and that their lived experiences are key to shaping a safer, more accountable system.

 A Moment of Momentum

 The passage of SICAA demonstrates the power of persistence and collaboration.
 It shows what is possible when survivors, advocates, and lawmakers unite for a common cause.
-But this is just the beginning.
-The momentum generated by this historic victory positions us to push for additional reforms at both the state and federal levels.
-Together, we can build upon SICAA’s foundation to ensure no child suffers what so many survivors endured.
+However, this victory is just the beginning.
+The momentum generated by this achievement positions us to continue pushing for further reforms at both state and federal levels.
+Together, we will build upon SICAA’s foundation to ensure no child suffers the same fate many survivors endured.

 Thank You to Our Champions

-We extend our deepest gratitude to SICAA’s sponsors and champions, including Representative Ro Khanna, Senator Jeff Merkley, and so many others who recognized the urgency of this issue and fought to make this legislation a reality.
-We also thank the countless advocates, organizations, and allies who have supported this effort every step of the way.
+We extend our deepest gratitude to SICAA’s sponsors and champions, including Representative Ro Khanna, Senator Jeff Merkley, and many others who recognized the urgency of this issue and fought to make this legislation a reality.
+We also thank the countless advocates, organizations, and allies who supported this effort at every stage.
 This victory belongs to all of us.

 What Comes Next